 Last updated: April 16th, 2021

 The fundamental part of our mission with acreom is delivering privacy-first software.
-In short, you own your data, period. acreom runs either completely offline, using on-device storage or your data is end-to-end encrypted when synced.
-Therefore, only you can access your own data.
+In short, you own your data, period. acreom runs either completely offline, using on-device storage or is synced between devices using Google Cloud.
+No one but you accesses your data.
 We do use analytics to get an overall sense of growth and engagement so we can further improve acreom.
 This however, is only available to us when you use the synced version where we are able to collect such metadata.

 We collect personal information when you provide it to us, when you use our Services, and when other sources provide it to us, as further described below.

 Account Creation: When you create an account or otherwise use the Services, we collect information such as your name, email address, password.

 Your Communications with Us: We collect personal information from you such as email address, phone number, or mailing address when you request information about our Services, register for our newsletter, request customer or technical support, or otherwise communicate with us.
 We also collect the contents of messages or attachments that you may send to us, as well as other information you choose to provide, and that may be associated with your communications.